stashed/postgres/docs/postgres.md

 ### Prepare Backend

 We are going to store our backed up data into a GCS bucket.
 At first, we need to create a secret with GCS credentials then we need to create a `Repository` crd.
+If you want to use a different backend, please read the respective backend configuration doc from [here](https://appscode.com/products/stash/0.8.3/guides/backends/overview/).

 **Create Storage Secret:**